WebPredict/angular-2-interview-questions/README.md

 **Can we import a module twice?**

-A: yes, and the latest import will be what is used.
+A: Yes, and the latest import will be what is used.

 **Can you re-export classes and modules?**